Beverley: Northumbrian and Viking period

 The origins of Beverley can be traced back to the time of the Anglian kingdom of Northumbria in the 7th century.
 The first structure built in the area, which at the time was known as Inderawuda (meaning "in the wood of the men of Deira"), was a Christian church dedicated to St John the Evangelist.
 This was founded by the Bishop of York who later became known as John of Beverley, who was believed to have performed miracles during his lifetime, and was later venerated as a saint.
 Around the 850s, the now developed monastery was abandoned in a hurry; historians presume this was because of the invasion of the so-called Great Heathen Army of Vikings who had invaded England, and established the Kingdom of Jórvík in the Yorkshire area.
-However, the population was increased during the 10th century, by people who came to venerate the Saint, John of Beverley.
+However, the population was increased during the 10th century, by people who came to venerate Saint John of Beverley.

 Before the Battle of Brunanburh, possibly located further north than Beverley, the King of England at the time Athelstan visited Inderawuda, he prayed all night and saw a vision saying he would be victorious: in return he helped the town to grow greatly.
 The name of the town was changed to Bevreli or Beverlac, meaning beaver-clearing or beaver-lake, in the 10th century; a reference to the colonies of beavers in the River Hull at the time.
 The last three Anglo-Saxon archbishops of York helped Beverley to develop, via the rise in prominence of Beverley Minster and the town in general; along with York itself, Ripon and Southwell, Beverley became one of the most important Christian centres of Northern England.
 Ealdred was declared by king Edward the Confessor as "sole Lord of the Manor of Beverley".
 Beverley developed as a trade centre, producing textiles, leather and objects made out of antler.

 Beverley Minster was constructed in 1220 and there were 3 phases to its construction.
 1220–1260, 1320–1348 Stopped during the black death and again in 1420–1440 but Beverley Minster is not complete.
-The Chapterhouse was demolished in 1660 and only the doors remain in the church.
+The chapter house was demolished in 1660 and only the doors remain in the church.